tobek/laminae/notes.md

 - used
     + "Nothing is created / Nothing is destroyed / Everything transforms" - milan trash can maybe but also Antoine Lavoisier
     + 217. All the falling rain is caught.
     + 204. By looking for the origins of things we deceive ourselves about their inevitability.
-Things that did not happen also have origins.
-(NNC)
+Things that did not happen also have origins
-    + 91. If you make rules only you can win by, they will play by other rules.
-NGP
+    + 91. If you make rules only you can win by, they will play by other rules
+    + paradise lost angel sex

 Whereto the almighty answered, not displeased.
 A nice and subtle happiness I see